somusekhar56/spark1/README.md

 Launches executors on worker nodes.
 Monitors executors and nodes.

-# Difference between all three failures (Driver vs Executor vs Cluster Manager)
+# Difference between all three failures (Driver vs Executor vs Cluster Manager)(important for interview)
 # Driver Failure
 If the driver fails, the entire Spark application fails.
 Since the driver manages the DAG, task scheduling, and coordinates all executors, Spark cannot continue execution.
 The job must be restarted.